f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

         }
     }

-To monitor the partition upgrade status issue the follwoing API call:
+To monitor the partition upgrade status, issue the following API call:

 .. code-block:: bash